Last updated on September 30th, 2022 at 11:00 pm

 What is negative balance protection in Forex?

-Since the advent of the swiss franc crash in Jan 2015, the phrase ‘negative balance protection’ has become popular in the retail Forex markets.
+Negative balance protection means if the markets move rapidly against your position, you will not lose more than your deposit.
+Since the swiss franc crash in Jan 2015, the phrase ‘negative balance protection’ has become popular in the retail Forex markets.

 In this article, we’re going to talk about what is negative balance protection, the upsides and the downsides to it.